Sturm and Drang in Destiny 2 are a special pair of weapons you can unlock as part of a post-game questline in Destiny 2.

 - Objective 1: Defeat multiple Fallen with Drang without reloading (out of 10)

 - Objective 2: Defeat a powerful Fallen with Drang (out of 10)

-According to KackisHD, two Fallen enemies counts as "multiple", so just do a couple, reload, take out another couple and repeat.
+Two Fallen enemies counts as multiple here, so just do a couple, reload, take out another couple and repeat.

 Once done, you'll need to visit Tyra Karn again once done for the final Relics of the Golden Age quest step, which has you complete a special version of the Exodus Crash Strike on Nessus and destroy a Servitor named Kendricks-7.

 Go to Nessus on the map, and go to the Relics of the Golden Age mission, and follow the prompts.
-The game recommends taking a Fireteam with you and a power level of 140 (though you can apparently complete it solo - thanks to reader kmosesltd for the tip) and requires a few pulse-related activities as well as defeating the aforementioned Servitor enemy towards the end in the penultimate dark room.
+The game recommends taking a Fireteam with you and a power level of 140 (though you can easily complete it solo at the right Power level - thanks to reader kmosesltd for the tip) and requires a few pulse-related activities as well as defeating the aforementioned Servitor enemy towards the end in the penultimate dark room.

-Once done, there is last objective - to go back to Tyra Karn.
+Once done, there is last objective - to go back to Tyra Karn at The Farm.
 She will then give you a the Golden Age Engram, which decrypts into the Sturm at last.
 Enjoy!

 As a recap, these are two weapons that compliment each other with their unique reloading perks.
 The Sturm will reload your Energy weapon upon a kill, while the Drang will reload the Sturm when you get a kill with that - in theory meaning you can swap between the two and never have to reload at all.

 Of course, the Sturm's perk means any Energy weapon will reload with a kill, so you could pair it with a preferred secondary firearm of your choice.

 It'll be interesting to see how the meta shakes out this pair of weapons - individually or together - in the coming days and weeks when the community gets its collective hands on it.